Swedish Women's Lobby: Views on transgender people

+Elena Crimaldi argued in 2025 that "Sweden, previously highlighted as a pioneer of feminist and LGBTIQ rights policies, has seen the rise of TERF-aligned groups.
+The Swedish Women’s Lobby (SWL) [...] now actively opposes the ‘pro-gender movement’.
+The SWL [...] this year launched the Women’s Platform for Action International, a far-right, anti-transgender association promoting ‘sex-based rights’."

+Göran Eriksson argued in Svenska Dagbladet that Sweden has become a weapon of the American far right, noting how Ron DeSantis considered the country a model for his anti-transgender policies.
+He highlighted an op-ed by SWL's Tanja Olsson Blandy titled "Can women have a penis?" that promoted common anti-transgender talking points.

 In July 2025, SWL together with WoPAI and the European Network of Migrant Women, issued a joint statement in support of Reem Alsalem and her report "Sex-based violence against women and girls," amid strong criticism of the report from international human rights groups such as Amnesty.
 The report called on states to "ensure that the terms 'women' and 'girls' are only used to describe biological females and that such a meaning is recognised in law," referred to trans women as "males who identify as women or girls" and called for a ban on legal and social gender transition for children.
 SWL and WoPAI referred to trans women as "males who do not wish to be treated in law and practice as men" and opposed their inclusion in analyses of violence against women, accused states and UN agencies of "redefining [women] out of legal existence," called women a "sex class," and denounced "exclusion, harassment, and professional retaliation" faced by those "who advocate for [...] sex-based rights," whom they said are met with "institutional power and public vilification."
 In September 2025 WoPAI said "trans ideology has been a pernicious threat to women's safety and freedom."

 In 2025, feminist lawyer and humanitarian Hanna Gunnarsson wrote in Feministiskt Perspektiv that SWL was showing its "true colors" in its opposition to inclusive language in abortion law and that its trans-exclusionary rhetoric echoed "the right-wing movement that is currently driving a global offensive against trans people's rights."
 She argued that in this situation it was "deeply problematic" for SWL to exclude trans people instead of defending equal access to healthcare and protection.
 Gunnarsson asked whether all of SWL's member organizations supported SWL's "transphobic line," and said Sweden needed a feminist movement that stands up for both women's rights and trans rights, while opposing far-right extremism.
 Jon Voss argued in QX in 2023 that "the Sweden Democrats and the Swedish Women's Lobby sound frighteningly similar to Putin, Orbán, Erdoğan, Trump, and DeSantis in their ways of arguing by belittling transgender people."